SonbolYb/SonbolYb.github.io/_pages/about.md

 I am interested in developing machine learning algorithms based on fuzzy logic and deep neural network to have robust and interpretable systems.

 In my spare time, I work on two main projects: 1.
 Developing deep-neuro fuzzy network for image analysis 2.
-Using fuzzy logic to design robust deep neural network against adversarial examples
+Using fuzzy logic to design robust deep neural network against adversarial examples.

 ## Publications